Lee-Buxton/OptixMovies/README.md

 # OptixMovies

-OptixMovies is a demo RESTful API project that allows users to access and edit a database of movies.
+OptixMovies is a demo RESTful API project that allows users to access a database of movies.

 ## Task Items

 This project was requested to have the following features:

 - Required
-  - As a user I want to search movies by title/nameî
+  - As a user I want to search movies by title/name‚Äù
   - As a user I want to be able to limit the number of results per search
-  - As a user I want to be able to ëpageí through the list of movies
+  - As a user I want to be able to ‚Äòpage‚Äô through the list of movies
   - As a user I want to filter movies by genre
 - Optional
   - As a user I want to filter movies by actors